Marriage & Couple Therapy with David and Louise

-Couple Therapy Video-Conferencing Sessions
+Couple Therapy In-Office and Video-Conferencing Sessions

 What makes you feel loved?
 What triggers you, or sets your partner off?
 Why do you each behave the way you do when you are hurt or angry?